A Guide to Comparative Negligence in Georgia

 Finding the Best Lawyer for Your Case

 Have you been injured in a car accident in Georgia?
 It is crucial that you discuss your case with a lawyer as soon as possible.
 Thankfully, in Georgia, you will not need to prove that you were completely innocent in order to recover compensation.
 Even if you were partially at fault for the car accident, you could still recover compensation.
-Attorney James A. Rice, PC, will help you thoroughly investigate your case and gather evidence showing that the defendant was at fault.
+Rice McGowan, will help you thoroughly investigate your case and gather evidence showing that the defendant was at fault.
 We can also contend that you were not at fault for your accident so you can obtain the most compensation possible.

 Discuss Your Case With a Georgia Car Accident Lawyer

 In Georgia, personal injury accident victims only have a limited amount of time to file a lawsuit.
 The sooner you discuss your case with a lawyer, the more time your lawyer will have to investigate and prepare your legal strategy.
-Attorney James A. Rice, PC, offers potential clients a free initial consultation.
+Rice McGowan, offers potential clients a free initial consultation.
 Contact us today to learn more about how we can advocate for your right to compensation.